Manage API access tokens and kubeconfig files

 ```

-The Kubeconfig contains [API Access Tokens](/security/authn-authz/managed-auth/api-access), which should be treated with the same care as passwords or private SSH keys.
+The kubeconfig contains [API Access Tokens](/security/authn-authz/managed-auth/api-access).
+Treat these tokens with the same care as passwords or private SSH keys.

-* Regularly rotate Kubeconfig files, and revoke access for users or applications that no longer need it to reduce the risk of credential leakage.
+* Rotate kubeconfig files regularly, and revoke access for users or applications that no longer need it to reduce the risk of credential leakage.

 <Info>